storfors/FreshView/README.md

   <img src="img/icon24.png"/> FreshView for YouTube™
 </h1>

-FreshView for YouTube™ is a [Chrome](https://chrome.google.com/webstore/detail/freshview-for-youtube/eckknmnfoohbeklmjlidmfdlakndcfkm) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/freshview-for-youtube/) extension that hides watched YouTube™ videos.
+FreshView for YouTube™ is a Chrome and Firefox extension that hides watched YouTube™ videos.
+Forked from https://github.com/Mandrenkov/FreshView

-⚠️ **This project is no longer maintained.
-Thank you to everyone who contributed their thoughts and ideas!** ⚠️

 ## Features